emilybagley/disgust_reversal_learning-stage2/results/model_agnostic/perseverativeErrors.md

 <h3>

-Assess and correct for skewness in perservative error outcome
+Assess and correct for skewness in perseverative error outcome
 </h3>

 <details class="code-fold">